Primitive Type pointer1.0.0[−]

 .

-When calling this method, you have to ensure that either the pointer is NULL or all of the following is true:
+When calling this method, you have to ensure that either the pointer is null or the pointer is convertible to a reference.

-pub fn guaranteed_eq(self, other: *mut T) -> bool
+pub const fn guaranteed_eq(self, other: *mut T) -> Option<bool>

 .